vishal-m25/Obsidian/Learnings/java.md

 - **Exception list
 - **Method Body

-### Method Signature ---- Method name and Parameters
+### Method Signature ---- Method name and Parameters  are only considered

 - #### Note -- two methods with same signature and different return types cannot exist, because compiler does not consider return type while differentiating the methods